 Usually, it’s emotions you don’t want to feel.
 This is why seeing that date on the calendar

-starts feeling us with dread.
-Ironically, the build up of this dread can sometimes be worse
+starts filling us with dread.
+Ironically, the build-up of this dread can sometimes be worse

 than the actual date.
 No matter how hard we try to push the feelings away, they must be